 Join Zoom Meeting

 Meeting ID: 149 817 292

-Our Zoom meeting went great thanks to some preparation we all took part in to help things run smoothly.
+Our Zoom meetings have been going great thanks to some preparation we all take part in to help things run smoothly.
 Please follow the instructions below to ensure we all have the best experience possible.